oracle/oci-utils/lib/oci_utils/migrate/doc/oci_image_migrate.md

                             image.
       -o OUTPUTIMAGE, --oimage OUTPUTIMAGE
                             The output image name.
-      --quiet, -q           Suppress information messages
       --verbose, -v         Show verbose information.
       --help                Display this help`

-The environment variable LOGLEVEL changes the logging level of the python code, if set to a valid value.
+The environment variable _OCI_UTILS_DEBUG changes the logging level of the python code.
 The default log level is ERROR, the debug flag changes it to INFO, the quiet flag to CRITICAL.

 ## The image type

 The image type specific code has

-1. a dictionary **format-data** containing 1 key, the **magic number** and a value which contains the dictionary of mandatory and optional data.
+1. a dictionary **format_data** containing 1 key, the **magic number** and a value which contains the dictionary of mandatory and optional data.
 Mandatory are the **name**, the **module** name, the **class** name.
 The **prereq** key is also optional and its value is structure of image type prerequisites.

     format_data = {'01234567': {'name': 'sometype',
                                 'module': 'sometype',